Raccoon Eyes From Tanning – How To Fix And Prevent

-Tanning under ultraviolet rays without eye protection can leave you with lasting eye damage, even after one-time use.
-Eye protection is key to maintaining healthy eyes, all while getting a bronze tan.
-However, sometimes eye protection can cause raccoon eyes.
 This is the term given to the white circles left around your eyes where your tanning goggles were placed, while the rest of your body is beautifully bronzed.

-Nobody wants to walk around looking like a raccoon, especially after getting a beautiful looking tan.
-Luckily, it can be covered up or avoided completely with a few easy to follow steps and precautions that you can practice on your own.
+Luckily, it can be covered up or avoided completely with a few easy-to-follow steps and precautions that you can practice on your own.

 How To Cover Raccoon Eyes – 3 Easy Steps

-If you are stuck with raccoon eyes after a tanning session at a salon, you might find yourself freaking out a bit.
-Don’t worry, with some simple makeup essentials you will be able to cover up the lighter areas left around your eyes and you will be able to blend them in to match the rest of your beautiful new tan.
+Don’t worry, with some simple makeup essentials, you will be able to cover up the lighter areas around your eyes and blend them in to match the rest of your beautiful new tan.

-1. Find the Right Color Foundation
+1. Find the Right Colour Foundation

-A good waterproof foundation will be able to hide the lighter spots around your eyes.
-You will need to use a shade lighter than the color on the rest of your body as the area under your eyes is usually lighter than the rest of your face.
+You will need to use a shade lighter than the colour on the rest of your body, as the area under your eyes is usually lighter than the rest of your face.

 Some waterproof foundations can be quite pricey, but it is actually worth spending the money to buy a decent one.
-It will probably last longer and you will achieve much better coverage than a cheaper, watered-down foundation.

 2. Apply Foundation